BobbyKataria/AzureJenkin/README.md

 # AzureJenkin

-A basic setup for virtual machines in Azure
-Uses the azure cli to create the VM's
+A basic setup for virtual machines in Azure, uses the azure cli to create the VM's